SpaceVista: All-Scale Visual Spatial Reasoning from mm to km: Experiment

+\textbf{Comparison on Spatial Reasoning Datasets.} Our method attains competitive performance across all spatial reasoning benchmarks in Tab.~\ref{tab:performance_comparison_across_6_datasets}.
+On VSI-Bench, we achieve comparable results approaching the state of the art.
+More importantly, our approach delivers substantially superior performance in our all-scale benchmark SpaceVista-Bench, markedly exceeding 3\% compared with proprietary and open-source models.
+Thus, SpaceVista-1M represents a robust baseline for both indoor and all-scale scenes.

-\textbf{Benchmarks.} We evaluate our model on 5 benchmarks, VSI-Bench~\citep{yang2025thinking}, STI-Bench~\citep{stibench}, SpaceVista-Bench (Ours), MMSI-Bench~\citep{mmsibench} and SPAR-Bench~\citep{zhang2025flatland}.
+\textbf{Benchmarks.} We evaluate our model on 5 benchmarks, VSI-Bench~, STI-Bench~, SpaceVista-Bench (Ours), MMSI-Bench~ and SPAR-Bench~.
 Among the benchmarks, the former three are video-based, while the latter two are multi-image benchmarks.
-We argue that video and multi-image tasks share rather strong similarities and collectively serve as important benchmarks for cross-frame spatial understanding.
-For all evaluations, we follow the configuration used in the official Qwen2.5-VL demo, with $\text{top}_\text{p}$ = $0.001$ and temperature = $0.01$.
+We argue that video and multi-image tasks share rather strong similarities and collectively serve as benchmarks for cross-frame understanding.
+For all evaluations, we follow the configuration used in the official Qwen demo with $\text{top}_\text{p}$ = $0.001$ and temperature = $0.01$.

 \textbf{Comparison on Spatial Reasoning Datasets.} Our method attains competitive performance across all spatial reasoning benchmarks in Tab.~\ref{tab:performance_comparison_across_6_datasets}.
 On VSI-Bench, we achieve comparable results approaching the state of the art.
-More importantly, our approach delivers substantially superior performance in our all-scale benchmark SpaceVista-Bench, markedly exceeding 3\% compared with proprietary and open-source models.
-Thus, SpaceVista-1M represents a robust baseline for both indoor and all-scale scenes, where the full comparison table of each benchmark is shown in Appendix.~\ref{app:detailed_analysis_on_each_benchmarks} for reference.
+More importantly, our approach delivers substantially superior performance in all-scale benchmark SpaceVista-Bench, markedly exceeding 3\% on average compared with proprietary and open-source models.
+Thus, SpaceVista-1M represents a robust baseline for both indoor and all-scale scenes.

+\textbf{Comparison on Subsets of SpaceVista-Bench.} In Tab.\ref{tab:spacevisat-bench}, we analyze the performance of popular models on each subset of our SpaceVista bench.
+In general, the small-scale subsets challenge both commercial and general models, likely due to biases in the pretraining corpus.

-\textbf{Comparison on Subsets of SpaceVista-Bench.} Our SpaceVista-7B, although exhibiting minor improvements on indoor scenes, attains comparatively high comprehensive scores across other scenarios and in overall evaluations.
-The results in Tab.\ref{tab:spacevisat-bench} indicate a clear boost of around 6\% compared with any size of the open-source models in comprehensive all-scale spatial reasoning.
-And SpaceVista-Bench also serves as an accurate benchmark for all-scale reasoning.
+We also observe that most models perform at a relatively low level on SpaceVista-Bench, indicating that it has the expected discriminative ability for all-scale reasoning and can serve as a foundational benchmark to help the community enrich the overall evaluation ecosystem.
+Our SpaceVista-7B, although exhibiting minor improvements on indoor scenes, attains comparatively high comprehensive scores across other scenarios and in overall evaluations.
+The results indicate a clear boost of around 6\% compared with any size of the open-source models in comprehensive all-scale spatial reasoning.